Weischbier/fooobjectiveframetracker/README.md

 # FoOFT - WoW Addon

-FoOFT (Frame on/off Toggle) is a World of Warcraft addon that provides a convenient way to toggle the visibility of the default Objective Tracker frame.
+Fuck off ObjectiveFrameTracker (FoOFT) is a World of Warcraft addon that provides a convenient way to toggle the visibility of the default Objective Tracker frame.
 This can be useful for players who want quick access to their quest objectives without cluttering their screen.

 ## Features